Why apply to Clark’s chemistry doctoral program?

 We prefer for all applicants to include GRE scores in their application package as these are a helpful component of our holistic assessment process.
 In some cases, however, GRE scores may be waived if the other components of the application create a strong case for admission on their own.
 Such cases, for example, may include the applicant having multiple years of industrial chemistry work experience, having multiple years of academic research experience that have led to key authorship/s on high quality peer-reviewed published work, having completed a thesis-based master’s degree in chemistry or related fields, or having completed an ACS-certified chemistry major with a high GPA and strong laboratory research experience.
 Please reach out to us if you would like to discuss your application or the possibility of waiving GRE scores.

 Graduate students receive full tuition remission for five years and receive a stipend for teaching assistantships.

 The program combines faculty expertise, research capability, and technology with a supportive environment where students receive mentoring in preparation for independent research and rewarding careers.

-The chemistry doctoral program seeks determined, resilient students who are strongly motivated by scientific curiosity and a drive to learn more.
 Collaboration — between faculty, fellow graduate students, undergraduates, and our interdisciplinary research partners in biology, biochemistry and molecular biology, physics, and mathematics and computer science — is at the core of our program.
 As such, there’s a sense of community and shared purpose among our diverse group of students in and outside of our labs and research groups.